RichRK/rememberwhen.studio/README.md

 TODO:

-1. Fix the form submission on the BOOKINGS page.
-2. Add honeypot fields to both forms.
-(Mark it as required but UNDO THAT in JavaScript on submission... 😈 )
+1. Add honeypot fields to both forms.
+(Mark it as required but undo that in JavaScript on submission...?)
-3. Make sure form notifications are switched on!
+2. Make sure form notifications are switched on!